ltsArcane/Casualties-Unknown-Seed-Mod/README.md

 I am, by no means, a professional game developer or modder.
 Expect this to be poorly made, most likely poorly optimised, and buggy.
 Emphasis on the buggy part.
 Never touched Visual Studio, let alone built a Class Library, before.
 Never touched C#.

+This mod is made for the 4.0.1 version of Casualties: Unknown, which is currently the latest version on the game's [Itch page](https://orsonik.itch.io/scav-prototype).
+Make sure this is the version of the game you have before continuing.<br>
+Downloadable [here](https://orsonik.itch.io/scav-prototype/download/eyJpZCI6MzIxNDQzOSwiZXhwaXJlcyI6MTc1ODgyMzQ4MX0%3d.bWj9Lv6KdmVaMJsIHZOA5Bqq0%2bg%3d) for free.
+Highly recommend you support the developer, or buy the game on Steam once it releases at the very least.

 # Getting Started
 * Download [BepInEx](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.23.4), unpack in your game directory, remove non-core files if you wish. <br>
 <p align="center"><img width="631" height="295" alt="image" src="https://github.com/user-attachments/assets/cdf910ef-0384-49bf-bd2c-3343fad210a7" /></p>